Release: Supreme Court of Canada’s anti-SLAPP judgments endanger survivors of gender-based violence

 “We are working with women right now who are being sued for defamation for exposing their abusers,” says Angela Marie MacDougall, Executive Director of Battered Women’s Support Services (BWSS).
 “Today’s decisions by the Supreme Court of Canada appears to have affirmed the power of those who perpetrate sexualized violence.
 However, we are undeterred.
 We will continue to take action on the front line, where the law meets the lived experiences of sexual assault survivors.”

-For information on BC’s Protection of Public Participation Act, click here.
+Read more on BC’s Protection of Public Participation Act.

 Manager of Fund Development, WAVAW Rape Crisis Centre